LivioGama/camt053-editor/README.md

 ## 🚀 Try It Out!

 You can see the editor in action at [camt053-editor.liviogama.com](https://camt053-editor.liviogama.com/).
-Unfortunately, for now, it's still pointing to a local Pocketbase instance at [http://127.0.0.1:8090](http://127.0.0.1:8090) because the database is not deployed yet on a monolith (will be fixed soon).

 ![Screenshot of the editor](https://github.com/liviogama/camt053-editor/blob/main/screenshot.webp?raw=true)